ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 This section presents a non-exhaustive set of use cases which would benefit from the dynamic selection of service instances and the steering of traffic to those service instances.

-## Computing-Aware AR or VR
+## Example 1: Computing-aware AR or VR

-Cloud VR/AR services are used in some exhibitions, scenic spots, and celebration ceremonies.
-In the future, they might be used in more applications, such as industrial internet, medical industry, and meta verse.

 Cloud VR/AR introduces the concept of cloud computing to the rendering of audiovisual assets in such applications.
 Here, the edge